 Step 3 – The Sculpting/Model Production Phase

-To give you an understanding of the detail involved, the setting you see here is sculpted on an area of just 5cm in diameter.
+To give you an understanding of the detail involved, the setting you see here is recreated on an area of just 5cm in diameter.

-After seeing images of the model from all angles, you can make as many changes as you like, at no cost.
-The sculpting process usually takes anywhere from 2-4 weeks, and after the design is signed off, we create a mould that will then be used to produce quantities of what we call the “white setting”.
+After seeing images of the 3D model from all angles, you can make as many changes as you like, at no cost.
+The 3D design process usually takes anywhere from 1-3 weeks, and after the design is signed off, we physically print the model to create a mould that will then be used to produce quantities of what we call the “white setting”.

 Once the snow globe inner sculpture is signed off, each individual part of the settings are hand-painted.
 If there are many small pieces, the setting actually fits together like a jigsaw puzzle, with the tiny elements “plugging into” the setting, as you can see below with the mountain backgrounds and tiny boats.